Lamb and Beef Stout ChiliBy Drew Long

 - 1/4 cup of chili powder

-- 2 tsp. cayenn pepper (or to taste)
+- 2 tsp cayenne pepper (or to taste)

-- In a large pot, fry the bacon over medium-high heat.
+- To make this stout chili, in a large pot, fry the bacon over medium-high heat.
 Remove the bacon and add the red onions, bell pepper, poblano peppers and garlic.
 Cook until the onions are translucent, about five minutes.
 Add the lamb and beef, and cook for five minutes.

 - Stir in the tomato sauce, tomato paste and stewed tomatoes.
-Then add the chili powder, salt, black pepper, cayenne, jalapeños, habanero, and Stout.
+Then add the chili powder, salt, black pepper, cayenne, jalapeños, habanero, and stout (porter or brown ale).
 Put the lid on the pot and reduce the heat to low.
 Allow the chili to simmer for an hour, stirring occasionally.

 - After an hour, crumble the bacon and add it, as well as the kidney and black beans to the chili.
 Taste and adjust the heat and seasoning to your liking.
 Cover the pot and allow it to simmer another two hours, stirring occasionally.